Mrfunreal/L4D2-FGD-Edits/readme.md

 - More autovisgroups<br>
 - Frustums for all camera entities<br>

 See documentation below for more info.
-Not everything is documented, because i forgot many small edits i made.
-But you'll notice.<br>
+Not everything is documented, because i forgot many small edits i made.<br>
+But as soon as you begin to make maps, you'll realize that some things have changed for the better.<br>
 File Issues for suggestions, or visit the [Dead 4 Mods discord](https://discord.gg/4qtmzBP) or my [private discord](http://discord.gg/5eDA7CE).